Leesburg Quaker Colored

 - School was sold at public action April 4, 1959 at noon on the steps of the courthouse of Loudoun County, Leesburg.

-Still to be determined is the evolution of school buildings.
-We know that Edwin Washington went to a Quaker school in Leesburg in 1867, but we are exactly certain as to where.
-A structure was also being made in 1869; but might not have been completed.
-In addition, we know that teachers were instructing in a building from at least 1892 until 1897; but where was that structure?
-As for early education of Blacks, we also know that in the 1820’s, though not in Leesburg, was the first probable instance of school desegregation, John Jay Janney in his 1901 memoirs asserted that Blacks on Quaker farms attended school with whites in the log schoolhouse in Purcellville (once at Bethany Circle), and the Goose Creek Friends’ Schoolhouse at today’s Lincoln.
-Also in the 1840s-1850s: William Benton, builder of Oak Hill, Woodburn, and many other prominent Loudoun homes, defies state law by teaching his slaves (he owned 19 in 1850) to read and write.
-Possible addition here: Eight Waterford black men and women listed in 1850 census as being literate .
+We know that Edwin Washington went to a Quaker school in Leesburg in 1867, but we are exactly certain as to where it was located.
+A school structure was also being made in 1869; but might not have been completed.
+In addition, we know that teachers were instructing in a building from at least 1892 until 1897; but not where it was located.
+We also know that in the 1820’s, though not in Leesburg, was the first probable instance of school "desegregation," John Jay Janney in his 1901 memoirs asserted that Blacks on Quaker farms attended school with whites in the log schoolhouse in Purcellville (once at Bethany Circle), and the Goose Creek Friends’ Schoolhouse at today’s Lincoln.
+Also in the 1840s-1850s: William Benton, builder of Oak Hill, Woodburn, and many other prominent Loudoun homes, defied state law by teaching his enslaved blacks (he owned 19 in 1850) to read and write.
+Possible addition here: Eight Waterford black men and women were listed in the 1850 census as being literate.
 Source: BCSouders.